Effective Subscription Retention Strategies for Your Service Business

 The solution is simple: keep customers from leaving.
 Easier said than done, after all, how can you make sure that the investment you made into customer acquisition pays off?

 One problem is that customers are overwhelmed with subscriptions these days.
 From Netflix to ordering content for their blog, consumers spend around $219 per month on various subscriptions.
-And they estimate that they spend 2.5 times less, according to a survey conducted by C+R Research.
+And they estimate that they spend 2.5 times less, according to the survey Subscription Service Statistics and Costs (2022) conducted by C+R Research.
 Those who do realize that their spending is out of hand start canceling their subscriptions, and you might be one of the affected businesses that end up with a churning customer.

 If you don’t want to see your retention rate tank and watch your customer churn going up, you need to work on a variety of things to make sure you attract and keep loyal customers.